Quantcast

 Elijah Behnke, Wisconsin State Representative for 6th District | Official website

-The new bill authored by State Rep. Elijah R. Behnke in the Wisconsin Assembly seeks to regulate urban fowl keeping to balance community standards and residents’ rights, according to the Wisconsin State Assembly.
+A bill authored by State Rep. Elijah R. Behnke in the Wisconsin Assembly seeks to allow limited urban fowl keeping while maintaining community standards through local regulations and permit requirements, according to the Wisconsin State Assembly.

 According to the Wisconsin State Legislature's official website, the bill was described as follows: "local regulation of fowl".